mcorbe/talemo/README.md

 You can also customize the Docker Compose setup by modifying the `docker/docker-compose.dev.yml` file.
 For example, you might want to add a new service or change the port mappings.

-## Monitoring Stack
+## Docker-Based Monitoring Stack

-The project includes a complete monitoring stack with StatsD, ELK (Elasticsearch, Logstash, Kibana), APM (Application Performance Monitoring), and Grafana.
+The project includes a complete Docker-based monitoring stack with StatsD, ELK (Elasticsearch, Logstash, Kibana), APM (Application Performance Monitoring), and Grafana.
 This stack provides comprehensive monitoring and observability for the application.

 ### Monitoring Components